collective/mrs-developer/README.md

 will checkout the master branch even though another branch or tag is mentioned in `mrs.developer.json`.

+Note: in all cases where missdev needs the `master` branch but it is not available, it will use `main` branch instead.

 ## Config file structure

 The entry key is used to name the folder where we checkout the repository in `./src/develop`.